arms-mbon/data_release_001/latest/README.md

 The source files for the omics and taxonomic data that are included in the EurOBIS file can be found in [the analysis_release_001](https://github.com/arms-mbon/analysis_release_001) repository: the input and output files for the analysis done with PEMA can be found there.

-For more information on ARMS-MBON, see its [data landing page](data.arms-mbon.org) and references therein.
+For more information on ARMS-MBON, see its [data landing page](data.arms-mbon.org) and references there in.

 ## EurOBIS DwCA file
 These are the files that are combined into one DarwinCore Archive ZIP